kemtopher/customer-points/README.md

 View the demo at [Demo Project](https://customer-points.netlify.app/).

+The demo is deployed using netlify functions.
+Checkout the `serverless` branch to see more of that!

 To get project running locally, clone repo and then navigate into your new site’s directory and start it up.

 ```shell